ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 The arcsinh transformation can handle zero and negative values, unlike the logarithm.

 ### 4.5 Limitations
 Min-max scaling can be affected by extreme values, potentially compressing most data into a small range.
-The data used in this pipeline did not contain extreme outliers, therefore min-max scaling was appropriate.
+The data used in this pipeline did not contain extreme outliers; therefore min-max scaling was appropriate.